Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

 \subsection{Rate-induced tracking in d-concave models}

-In this section we present an example of rate-induced tracking in a d-concave model with constant rate and we numerically show the effectiveness of finite-time Lyapunov exponents to detect the proximity of tipping points.
-We also present geometric ingredients that help to conclude the occurrence of tipping or tracking at finite time in rate-induced tracking d-concave problems with time-dependent rate.
+In this section, we investigate the occurrence of rate-induced tracking in d-concave models subjected to a time-dependent variation of parameter.
+At first, we focus on the case of variation at constant rate and we numerically show the effectiveness of finite-time Lyapunov exponents to detect the proximity of tipping points.
+Afterwards, the case of time-dependent rate is considered, and we present geometric ingredients that help to conclude the occurrence of tipping or tracking at finite time.